 Flat roof inspectors will recommend a visual inspection at least once every year depending on the condition and the amount of traffic your flat roof gets.
 It’s easy to find a hole, rip, or, a puncture in the EPDM membrane.
 It’s also easy to spot leaks by looking for areas in the membrane that appear soft.
 If you have low areas or even wrinkles in the membrane, it’s a giveaway that your EPDM rubber flat roof needs to be repaired.
 A qualified flat roof inspector will inspect the flat roofing system including flashings, gutters, and drains.

-When A & L Remodeling is hired to perform an EPDM flat roof inspection we look at:
+When A & L Flat Roof Repair is hired to perform an EPDM flat roof inspection we look at:

-- Membrane Surface – We are looking for cracks, tears, or holes that allow water into your roofing system and cause damage and/or mold
+- Membrane Surface – We are looking for cracks, tears, or holes that allow water into your roofing system and cause damage and mold

 - Seams – Seams are where the EPDM rubber is connected to form the surface of your roof.
 We find seams to be the most common area to fail on a flat roof.

-When a flat roof inspection is thoroughly performed, current problems can be found that will possibly prevent future new problems from occurring.
+When a flat roof inspection is thoroughly performed, current problems can be found that will possibly prevent future new issues from occurring.

-At A & L Remodeling not only do we provide EPDM Flat Roof inspections, but we also repair them.
+At A & L Flat Roof Repair not only do we provide EPDM Flat Roof inspections, but we also repair them.
 We have over 25 years of experience providing flat roof repair to both commercial buildings and residential homes.
-Reach out to us today and get more information about our commercial/industrial flat roofing services.
+Contact us today for more information about our commercial/industrial flat roofing services.
 We can be reached at 586-777-1477.
-We service Oakland, Macomb, Lapeer, and Genesee counties.
+We service all communities of Oakland, Macomb, Lapeer, Wayne, and Genesee counties.